-For most of us, a tradition is something that is passed down, maybe created by change and can be something that "just happens".
-It is never too early to think about starting another tradition.
-We've put together a list of a few traditions to start now for your young child that will make for incredible graduation gifts way down the road.
+For most of us, a tradition is something that is passed down, maybe created by change and can be something that "just happens."
+However, it is never too early to think about starting another tradition.
+So we've put together a list of a few traditions to start now for your young child that will make for incredible graduation gifts way down the road.

-An Artists Portfolio: Kids bring home A LOT of artwork over the years, and while as parents we love every single masterpiece, unless your home is housing an industrial refrigerator there is just not enough space to display them all.
-Instead have them easily turned into a book using one of the many photo product companies that can be found online (Shutterfly, Artkive, and Plum Print to name a few).
-Create a single book of their finest from over the years, or if you're feeling ambitious, a book filled with work from each division or even each grade.
+An Artists Portfolio: Kids bring home A LOT of artwork over the years, and while as parents, we love every single masterpiece, unless your home is housing an industrial refrigerator, there is just not enough space to display them all.
+Instead, have them easily turned into a book using one of the many photo product companies found online (Shutterfly, Artkive, and Plum Print, to name a few).
+Create a single book of their finest from over the years, or if you're feeling ambitious, a book filled with work from each division or grade.

 Kids Say The Darndest Things: Kids are hilarious.
 It's true.
 What's funnier is that they have no idea that they are funny.
 Keep track of those quirky, silly, insightful, and frankly sometimes out there thoughts that your child will spring on you.
 Start a note section on your phone, or go old school and keep a notepad on you.
 When the time comes, and it will, that your child makes you chuckle or think twice-write it down with a date and age stamp.
 Later you can compile them all into a book or email to share a version of your young child with their older self.

-Ask The "Tough" Questions: Much like our last suggestion this idea only takes some good note-taking skills.
-Come up with a list of questions to ask your child each year around the same time, might we suggest the first day of school as your marker, and add their answers to the same book each time.
-It could be as simple as they're favourite colour, or what they want to be when they grow up.
+Ask The "Tough" Questions: This idea only takes some good note-taking skills, much like our last suggestion.
+Come up with a list of questions to ask your child each year around the same time, we suggest the first day of school as your marker, and add their answers to the same book each time.
+It could be as simple as their favourite colour or what they want to be when they grow up.
 Or as in-depth as you would like to go.
 Down the road, your child will be able to see just how far they've come and just how much they've grown.